The Galapagos Land Iguana: Dragons Of The New World

 More recently, iguanas have been reintroduced to Santiago Island from North Seymour – another island in the Galapagos Archipelago.
 Between 2019 and 2021, almost 2,500 land iguanas were brought over to restore the population.

-Aqua Mare guests traveling through West Galapagos will have the opportunity to disembark on the island and spot iguanas hobbling along the black sand beaches of Puerto Egas.
+Our Galapagos cruise guests traveling through West Galapagos will have the opportunity to disembark on the island and spot iguanas hobbling along the black sand beaches of Puerto Egas.
 Despite what Darwin might have said, we think they’re a wondrous sight to behold – the dragons of the new world.

 Book an expedition on Aqua Mare to discover the elusive wildlife and dramatic volcanic landscapes of the Galapagos Archipelago.
 Curated with exclusivity and personalized service enabled in mind, the yacht is the only one in the Galapagos Islands to have a one-to-one crew to guest ratio.
 Plan your trip now and feel free to reach out to our Expeditions Consultant with any questions you may have.